 Medical School – University of Cincinnati College of Medicine

 Undergraduate School – Wright State University

-Dr. Meldon is a Board Certified Emergency Physician and serves as the Director of the Cleveland Clinic Main Campus Emergency Department and the Vice Chairman, Emergency Services Institute, Cleveland Clinic Health System.
+Dr. Meldon is a Board Certified Emergency Physician and serves as the Director, Center for Emergency Medicine and the Senior Vice Chairman, Emergency Services Institute, Cleveland Clinic Health System.
 He is also the Patient Experience Officer for the Emergency Department.

 Prior to joining the Clinic, he served in leadership roles for a national EM staffing group, Emergency Medicine Physicians LTD. Dr. Meldon has also served as EM faculty at MetroHealth Medical Center, where his academic interest was in geriatric emergency care.

 He is a graduate of the University of Cincinnati College of Medicine and completed a General Surgery internship at the US Naval Hospital San Diego, and an Emergency Medicine Residency at the Medical College of Wisconsin.
 Dr. Meldon is a member of the American College of Emergency Physicians.